 Wen Tan, Liang Zhu

-Vocus PTR-TOF can simultaneously detect a wide range of VOCs emitted from e-waste samples in real time.
+Vocus CI-TOF can simultaneously detect a wide range of VOCs emitted from e-waste samples in real time.

 Electronic waste (e-waste) emissions has received considerable attention from regulatory agencies in the last decade.
 E-waste contains both metallic and non-metallic elements, which may pose a threat to human health and the environment during production, usage, and recycling.
 The outgassing of volatile and semi-volatile organic compounds (VOCs and SVOCs) from the electronic materials can introduce impurities within a clean production facility and lead to contamination of air and water during disposal.